 My favorite fish oil brand is called OmegaGenics by Metagenics.
 This company ensures their supplements are third-party verified, meaning you can trust that what’s on the label, is actually in the product!
 Click here to receive a 10% discount through my online store!

-Sugar is a main driver of high cholesterol and inflammation.
+Sugar is a main driver of high cholesterol and inflammation (9).
 A great place to start decreasing sugar is limiting sweetened drinks.
-This includes soda, Koolaid, lemonade, energy drinks etc. However, this ALSO includes juice, and pre-bottled smoothie drinks.
+This includes soda, Kool-Aid, lemonade, energy drinks, etc. However, this ALSO includes juice and pre-bottled smoothie drinks.

 Smoothie drinks like Naked can have as much sugar as a can of coke.
 “BUT it’s natural sugar!”.
 True – the sources of sugar come from fruit.
 But, excessive amounts of even natural sugar will still affect our blood sugar levels.
 A better option (besides sticking to water) is to make a smoothie at home.
 For your smoothie, keep the fruit to 1 cup, and include good sources of protein and wholesome fats for a more balanced blend.

 So long is the low-fat diet.
-Lower carbohydrate diets with higher sources of wholesome fats can help lower triglycerides, while increasing HDL.
+Lower carbohydrate diets with higher sources of wholesome fats can help lower triglycerides while increasing HDL (10, 11).
 The majority of your fats should come from mono and polyunsaturated fats: nuts, seeds, avocados, olive oil, etc. These fats can provide more satiety (fullness), and help to balance blood sugar, which then reduces your tendency to snack on sugary foods.
-Pay less attention to calorie levels, and instead focus on eating REAL foods (less ingredients, and less processed).
+Pay less attention to calorie levels, and instead focus on eating REAL foods (fewer ingredients, and less processed).

 Physical activity is the number one thing you can do to raise your HDL (the good one).
 This doesn’t mean you have to join a gym!
 Walking is an extremely effective method for losing weight and improving cholesterol.
 Have a spouse, friend, or furry companion that can keep you accountable?
 This keeps you motivated.
 Small goal setting is also helpful in this scenario.
-Grab my free goal-setting guide to help you get started.
-If walking doesn’t toot your horn, find something you enjoy (riding bike, swimming, rock climbing etc.).
+If walking doesn’t toot your horn, find something you enjoy (riding a bike, swimming, rock climbing, etc.).
 Exercise is honoring your body, not punishing it.

-Only 50% of Americans eat enough magnesium.
+Only 50% of Americans eat enough magnesium (12).
 This powerhouse mineral has tons of benefits in the body.
-Specifically, magnesium is shown to lower CRP, a protein that increases when your body is inflamed.
+Specifically, magnesium is shown to lower CRP, a protein that increases when your body is inflamed (13).
 Since high cholesterol and heart health is highly related to inflammation – this is only going to help you.

 Foods high in magnesium: